 Experiencing problems with your plumbing can be stressful, but when those problems are accompanied by a foul odor, it’s even more urgent to attend to them.
 One of the smelliest plumbing problems you might encounter is a problem with your sewer line when sewage isn’t draining away from your home.
 If you think this is happening in your home (because of pungent odors in the basement, wet spots on your foundation, low water pressure and sunken patches in your lawn) don’t delay; you are at risk for flooding, and you should get it fixed ASAP.

-Barring that problem, there are really three main reasons behind the odor.
-Here is what you need to know:
+Barring that problem, there are really three main reasons behind bad plumbing odors.
+Here is what you need to know.

 If something is preventing proper ventilation of the pipes and drains, sewer gases will not move as they should away from your home.
 In some cases, a blockage caused by an animal nest or other debris can actually create a suction effect, where gases are diverting right back and up into your drains and into your home.

 This is problematic, and not just because it smells bad.
 It’s not healthy for your family to inhale these gases.
 Arrange to have your drains inspected and cleaned.

 2. Dried Out P-Trap